Breastfeeding is the number one recommended feeding method for infants below the age of six months.

 However, they can always thrive on a special formula that is galactose-free.

-Also known PKU, Phenylketonuria is a genetic condition that makes newborns unable to break down phenylalanine, a special kind of amino acid in milk.
+Also known as PKU, Phenylketonuria is a genetic condition that makes newborns unable to break down phenylalanine, a special kind of amino acid in milk.

 However, newborn babies can still enjoy partial breastfeeding alongside special formula but with strict doctor’s supervision.